keithrozario/lambda-cache/README.md

 # AWS Lambda Cache
 Python utility for caching SSM parameters in AWS Lambda functions.

-# Proposed solution
+** THIS IS NOT WORKING YET, DO NOT USE **

 ## Simple use case

-To cache a parameter for 5 minutes, simply decorate your handle function as follows:
+To cache a parameter for 300 seconds, simply decorate your handler function as follows:

 ```python